 - Symptomatic congenital heart disease – The SSA recognizes medical imaging or a cardiac catheter as proof of symptomatic congenital heart disease.
 They will check to determine if your hematocrit and oxygen saturation levels fulfill their guidelines.
 Additionally, if you have right to left shunting or if your systolic blood pressure is sufficiently increased, you may qualify (70 percent of systemic or higher)

-Below is other medical conditions that is brought up or mentioned in section 4 of the bluebook:
+Below are other medical conditions that are brought up or mentioned in section 4 of the bluebook:

 - Venous Insufficiency

 - Heart Failure